 When this feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
-To make your selection, touch the Rain Sensing soft-key, until a check-mark appears next to setting, indicating that the setting had been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press the "Rain Sensing" button on the touchscreen and make your selection.
+Press the back arrow button on the touchscreen to return to the previous menu.